EdoardoTosin/edoardotosin.github.io/pages/about.md

 layout: Post
 content-type: static
 title: About
-description: Explore my portfolio to find insights into my development journey, read my latest blog posts, view my projects on GitHub, browse through my photography on Flickr, and reach out for any collaborations or inquiries.
+description: "Explore my portfolio to read blog posts, check out coding projects on GitHub, browse my photography on Flickr, and connect for collaborations or inquiries."
 ---

 <br>